-- 1. There should be heat in the trailer at all times. - 2.
+- 1. There should be heat in the trailer at all times.
+Some states do not allow L.P.G. to be turned on while moving.
+Additionally, L.P.G. should be shut off when gasoline is added to the tow vehicle. - 2.
 You must have a plentiful supply of propane gas. - 3.
-If your stay is longer than overnight then you should endeavor to have 110 volt electricity available.
+If your stay is longer than overnight, then you should endeavor to have 110 V electricity available.
 The battery (fully charged) will not last more than about 10 hours in zero weather.
-Of course you can always run your car to recharge the battery and normally the battery will attain sufficient power to run another 3-4 hours by running your engine for approximately 45 minutes to one hour at fast idle.
-For more detailed information on the battery see page 73. - 4.
+Of course you can always run your car to recharge the battery and normally the battery will attain sufficient power to run another 3-4 hours by running your engine for approximately 45 minutes

+- to one hour at fast idle.
+For more detailed information on the battery see page 75. - 4.
 Minimize use of electricity if 110 volt power source is not available. - 5.
-Your Airstream has forced air heating in the holding tank and trunk area.
+Your Airstream has forced air heating in the holding tank area.
+There is also heating around the water tank. - 6.
+Leave cabinet doors, bed doors and wardrobe doors slightly open at night to allow circulation of air around all furniture components. - 7.
+For extended stays in cold weather, insulate the water line outside the trailer.